xwp/stream/readme.txt

 Every logged-in user action is logged in an activity stream and organized for easy filtering by connector, context, action and IP address.

+Built with performance in mind, Stream won't pollute your default posts table with records or slow down content querying on your site.

+Stream is built to extend, allowing developers to easily build their own connectors to track any type of action in the activity stream (developer documentation coming soon).

 **Recorded activity:**

  * Posts